Skip to content

 ScaLapack library

-If the target system does not provide ELPA library user can use (standard) diagonalization library: ScaLAPACK.
+If the target system does not provide the ELPA library, the user can use (standard) diagonalization library: ScaLAPACK.
 W-SLDA Toolkit can utilize the following ScaLapack diagonalization engines:

 #define DIAGONALIZATION_ROUTINE PZHEEVR